AlfrescoLabs/alfresco-gradle-amp-example/README.md

 demonstrate building with [Gradle](http://gradle.org) and the [alfresco-gradle-plugins](https://github.com/Alfresco/alfresco-gradle-plugins).

-The resulting AMP adds an example JSP page that displays a message fetched from a Java class which reads the text from a properties file.
+The resulting Share AMP adds an example JSP page that displays a message fetched from a Java class which reads the text from a properties file and the repository AMP displays a console message on startup.

 While that's useless functionality, the project ties together many of the possible
 [AMP deployment touch points](http://wiki.alfresco.com/wiki/Developing_an_Alfresco_Module) and can serve as a guide or template for your project.